 University of Chicago’s Reva and David Logan Center for the Arts is pleased to launch a virtual version of our Logan Center for the Arts Young Critics Program.
 The Critics Program focuses on providing a platform for students to critically examine performances presented as part of our school matinee season and to craft valuable and engaging written responses.

-The Logan Center for the Arts Critics program is a unique experience combining in class instruction and technology designed to support students in learning more about the dispositions, knowledge, and skills involved in critiquing art performances
+The program pairs teaching artists with teachers and their 6th-8th classes.
+Participants create blog posts that reflect the unique perspective of each student.
+This is a unique experience designed to support students in learning more about the dispositions, knowledge, and skills involved in critiquing artistic performance.

 Program benefits include:

-- Through learning to craft blog posts, students develop skills in critical thinking and writing.
+- Through learning to craft blog posts students develop skills in critical thinking and writing.